TharaniRajan/Jenkins-Docker/docs/Jenkins_AmazonEks.md

       kubectl get nodes --watch

-# Nginx with Amazon Eks
+# Jenkins with Amazon Eks

-   Make sure you have pushed your docker image of nginx with your app in Docker hub.Login to your ec2 instance with pem file through ssh.
+   Make sure you have pushed your docker image of jenkins with your app in Docker hub.Login to your ec2 instance with pem file through ssh.
-    Create a [nginx-deployment.yaml](https://github.com/mithunvikram/nginx-docker/blob/master/docs/nginx-deployment.yaml) file, Let’s install the just created deployment into our Kubernetes cluster by using the specified command:
+    Create a [jenkins-deployment.yaml](https://github.com/mithunvikram/nginx-docker/blob/master/docs/nginx-deployment.yaml) file, Let’s install the just created deployment into our Kubernetes cluster by using the specified command:

-     $ kubectl apply -f nginx-deployment.yaml
+     $ kubectl apply -f jenkins-deployment.yaml

   In addition to pod creation via deployment, we need to create the Nginx service.
 The reason behind this is simple.
 To       interact with a pod inside the Kubernetes cluster

   Create a [nginx-service.yaml](https://github.com/mithunvikram/nginx-docker/blob/master/docs/nginx-service.yaml) file,  you can run it inside the Kubernetes container by using this command:

-     $ kubectl apply -f nginx-service.yaml
+     $ kubectl apply -f jenkins-service.yaml

  Query the services in your cluster and wait until the External IP column for the nginx service is populated.

      $ kubectl get services -o wide

-After your external IP address is available, point a web browser to that address at port 80 to view your nginx.
-For example, http://a7a95c2b9e69711e7b1a3022fdcfdf2e-1985673473.us-west-2.elb.amazonaws.com:80
+After your external IP address is available, point a web browser to that address at port 8080 to view your nginx.
+For example, http://a7a95c2b9e69711e7b1a3022fdcfdf2e-1985673473.us-west-2.elb.amazonaws.com:8080